-Content Medically Reviewed by:
+Medically Reviewed By:

-Dr. Patricia Sullivan, MD MPH
+Dr. Patricia Sullivan MD MPH on 9/8/2021

 Substance abuse comes in many different forms and can happen for many different reasons.
 While every addiction is different, and the intensity can vary from substance to substance, there are some common reasons people may become addicted to a substance.

-Peer pressure causes people to d things they would normally not to impress friends or loved ones.
+Peer pressure causes people to do things they would normally not to impress friends or loved ones.
 It’s a way of seeking out the feeling of being valued by others.
 Receiving an invitation from a friend to come and party with drugs or alcohol can be difficult to turn down.

-To Simply, Feel Good
+5. To Feel Good

 Mind-altering substances, like cocaine and alcohol, promise a heightened euphoric experience, and to some, that experience is worth exploring despite the risks.
 Unfortunately, drugs like heroin, ecstasy, and meth, which are so addictive that the person will begin a pattern of abuse, can eventually lead to an addiction.